Choosing and using research methods

 Interactive workshops with small groups can be an effective method for user research.

-Choose workshops when you want to:
+We choose workshops when we want to:

-You can also do workshops with stakeholders, teams and subject matter experts, as a good first step to get an overview of a new area and build trust in preparation for more detailed research.
+We also do workshops with stakeholders, teams and subject matter experts, as a good first step to get an overview of a new area and build trust in preparation for more detailed research.

 Usability testing #